Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Experimental Results

 \subsection{Push-T Task}

-This task requires a 2-DoF circular robot to push a T-shaped block into a specified goal pose.
+This task requires a 2-DoF circular robot to push a T-shaped block to a specified goal pose.
 Due to its sparse rewards and multi-modality, it serves as a popular benchmark for evaluating generative control policies.
-We also evaluate the adaptability of GPC to novel, unseen task variations without retraining by running it on a variant where the T-shaped block is replaced with a K-shaped block (Push-K), introducing different object dynamics.
-In this setting, we reuse the generative model trained on Push-T to bootstrap SPC for Push-K, showcasing GPC’s robustness and ability to generalize across task variations.
+We also evaluate the adaptability of GPC to unseen task variations by running it on a variant using a K-shaped block (Push-K) with different object dynamics.
+In this setting, we reuse the generative model trained on Push-T to bootstrap SPC for Push-K without retraining, showcasing GPC’s ability to generalize across task variations.
 Table~\ref{tab:pusht_pushk_metrics_combined} summarizes the simulation results.
 We report success rates with Wilson 95\% confidence intervals and average completion times (for successful runs) with respective standard deviations based on 1000 trials per method.
-Success is defined as achieving at least 0.9 coverage of the target pose within 2500 time steps (0.01\,s each).
+Success is defined as achieving at least 90\% coverage of the targetxx pose within 2500 time steps (0.01\,s each).
 For GPC-CEM, we additionally report the average CEM sample ratio and standard deviation, indicating how often samples were selected from the CEM distribution over the learned proposal distribution.